 Are you planning to set up a WordPress website?
 This step-by-step, comprehensive tutorial will guide you through the process of getting your WordPress website up and running, with all the tools needed for your site to grow.

 WordPress is one of the most popular Content Management System (CMS) platforms available, and for good reason.
-According to WordPress.org, it is used by 27% of all websites on the internet.
-Originally created as a blogging platform, it has evolved into an all-purpose CMS over the years, used to create all kinds of sites, from eCommerce to dynamic news sites and everything in between.
+Self-hosted WordPress is super flexible in terms of both design and functionality, and can be used to create all kinds of websites, from eCommerce to dynamic news sites and everything in between.